-Less than one year after obtaining a preliminary injunction to temporarily stop the deportation of 92 Somalis who faced torture in their home country, the Immigration Clinic and co-counsel are seeing the fruits of their labor.
+Less than one year after obtaining a classwide stay of removal for 92 Somalis who faced torture in their home country, the Immigration Clinic and co-counsel are seeing the fruits of their labor.
 With the help of the clinic and pro bono counsel across the country, dozens of Somalis have had their immigration cases reopened, permitting them to apply for the right to remain lawfully in the United States.

 Margaux Bacro-Duverger, Immigration Clinic intern, and a client.

 One of these individuals is a clinic client named Ismail.
 At the age of seven, Ismail fled Somalia’s civil war with his father.
 After living in a refugee camp in Kenya for several years, he entered the United States as a lawful permanent resident when he was 12 years old.
 As a teenager, Ismail began using drugs to cope with the physical abuse suffered as a child in Somalia and Kenya.
 The drug abuse led to two criminal convictions for which he served no jail time.

 Nonetheless, Ismail was detained by Immigration and Customs Enforcement as a result of those convictions and placed into deportation proceedings.
 With no resources to hire an attorney, he was forced to represent himself in immigration court, where the judge denied Ismail’s request to cancel his removal to Somalia and keep his green card despite his family ties to an extended period of residence in the U.S. In December 2017, Ismail found himself on a flight to Somalia, a war-torn country to which he no longer has any ties.